 If you think these utility room ideas require a huge kitchen, doing an expensive remodel or having a handy utility already built into your home, then we have some good news!
-As a utility can actually be squeezed into the smallest of spaces and it can make a huge, positive difference to your home.
+A utility can actually be squeezed into the smallest of spaces, and it can make a huge, positive difference to your home.

 And if you aren't planning on changing your kitchen too much, let these ideas show you creative ways you can add and best use a utility room in your current space.